United Kingdom

 Max. user weight

-The highest weight of an athlete that the simulator can normally carry for a long period of time (at least until the end of the warranty period with regular training).
-It is worth choosing a model for individual use according to this parameter with some margin — after all, during training, the weight can change noticeably, and upwards too; and if you are working to build muscle mass, then you should focus not on the current, but on the desired weight.
+The highest weight of an athlete that the machine can normally handle for a long period (at least until the end of the warranty period with regular training).
+It is worth choosing a model according to this parameter with some margin — after all, during training, the weight can change noticeably, and upwards too; and if you are training to build muscle mass, then you should focus not on the current, but on the desired weight.
 And for the units used in public gyms, a large maximum weight is especially important — after all, people with a rather massive physique can use them.
-Well, anyway, you can’t exceed the weight limit, even by “a couple of kilograms”: it’s not a fact that the simulator will break right away, but off-design loads will increase the wear of the structure and can significantly reduce the life of the product, and breakdown can occur at the most inopportune moment and lead to injury.
+Anyway, you can’t exceed the weight limit: it’s not a fact that the simulator will break right away, but off-design loads will increase the wear of the structure and can significantly reduce the life of the product, and breakdown can occur at the most inopportune moment and lead to injury.

 Max. load weight